Raspy-Py/WhateverGame/readme.md

 - CMake

 ### Linux specific
-Project uses SFMl library which has a whole baunch of dependencies by itself.
+Project uses SFML library which has a bunch of dependencies by itself.
 To install them on Ubuntu use the following command:

 ```bash